connectrpc/connect-python/docs/grpc-compatibility.md

               max_concurrent_streams: 100
 ```

-Refer to [envoy docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ssl) for more configuration such
+Refer to [Envoy docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ssl) for more configuration such
 as TLS.

 ## Migration

-Migrating from grpc-python to Connect using envoy largely involves first adding envoy in front of the server,
+Migrating from grpc-python to Connect using Envoy largely involves first adding Envoy in front of the server,
-then migrating clients to Connect, and finally migrating servers to Connect and removing envoy.
+then migrating clients to Connect, and finally migrating servers to Connect and removing Envoy.

 The general code structure of grpc-python and Connect are very similar - if your code is configured to use a
 type checker, any changes to parameter names and such should be quite easy to spot.

-1. Reconfigure your gRPC servers to include envoy in front of the server port with a config similar to above.
+1. Reconfigure your gRPC servers to include Envoy in front of the server port with a config similar to above.
    For cloud deployments, this often means using functionality for sidecar containers.

 1. Begin generating code with `protoc-gen-connect-python`.